Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 I was particularly concerned to read about the attempt at performing the Zavanelli Technique – pushing the baby back up the birth canal to get it into the right position for a Caesarean that hadn’t been planned in the first place.
 I am told by obstetricians that this risky manoeuvre needs a senior clinician and even then, it is attempted far more often than it is reported, presumably because of the high failure rate.

-Clay’s family really do require a thorough, detailed investigation into every aspect of this tragedy.
-They will never get their little boy back; but at least they deserve to know the truth.”
+Clay’s family requires a thorough, detailed investigation into every aspect of this tragedy.
+They will never get their little boy back, but at least they deserve to know the truth.”

 If you or your family have suffered because of medical negligence, we’ll help you to rebuild your life for the future.
 Contact us today and let us help you.